Australian Museum: Establishment

-From a "beautiful Collection of Australian curiosities", the Museum has grown to an internationally recognised collection of over 21 million cultural and scientific objects.
-The Museum plays a leading role in taxonomic and systematic research, and at its research station at Lizard Island conducts significant research on coral reef ecology.
-Through exhibitions and other public programs the Australian Museum continues to inform and amaze generations of visitors about the unique flora, fauna and cultures of Australia and the Pacific.
+From a "beautiful Collection of Australian curiosities", the Museum has grown to a collection of over 21 million cultural and scientific objects.
+The Museum conducts taxonomic and systematic research.
+Its research station at Lizard Island conducts research on coral reef ecology.
+Through exhibitions and other public programs the Australian Museum continues to inform visitors about the flora, fauna and cultures of Australia and the Pacific.

 Administration

 The first custodian of the museum was William Holmes, appointed on 16 June 1829 and holding the position until 1835.
 In August 1831, Holmes accidentally shot himself while collecting specimens at Moreton Bay.

 The museum was originally known as the Colonial Museum or Sydney Museum.
 It was administered directly by the colonial government until June 1836, until the establishment of a Committee of Superintendence of the Australian Museum and Botanical Garden.
 Sub-committees were established for each institution.
 Members of these committees were generally the leading members of the political and scientific classes of Sydney; and scions of the Macleay served until 1853, at which point the committee was abolished.
 In that year, the government enacted the Australian Museum Act, thereby incorporating it and establishing a board of trustees consisting of 24 members.
 William Sharp Macleay, the former committee chairman, continued to serve as the chairman of this committee.
 The museum was renamed in June 1836 by a sub-committee meeting, when it was resolved during an argument that it should be renamed the "Australian Museum".

-The scientific stature of the museum was established under the curatorship of Gerard Krefft (1861-1874), himself a published scientist.
+The scientific stature of the museum was established under the curatorship of Gerard Krefft (1861–1874), himself a published scientist.